watzon/ralph/docs/cli/commands.md

 ### `db:create`

 Creates the database defined in your configuration or specified via the `--database` flag.

+For PostgreSQL, this connects to the default `postgres` database to execute the `CREATE DATABASE` command.

 **Usage:**